 September 4, 2015

-Common causes of bowel gas include:
+Common causes of gas include:

-Some conditions like bowel obstruction or Crohn’s disease are likely to increase gas.
+Medical Condition: some conditions like bowel obstruction or Crohn’s disease are likely to increase gas.

 Prevention and Treatment of Excess Gas

 Slow increase in diet fiber is the best way to adjust to healthier ways of eating.
-Lactaid or Dairy Ease products can help many people take milk products in their diet.
-And remember, almost none of the medicines available will change intestinal gas volume--it is a “natural” event from food digestion.
-In some cases, medication may be causing gas, therefore seek medical attention if cause of ongoing gas problem is not clear.
+As for those who have difficulty digesting lactose, products such as Lactaid or Dairy Ease replace the lactase in our system, aiding the digestion process.
+Taking Beano when you eat beans can reduce gas formation.
+And remember, almost none of the medications available will change intestinal gas volume as it is a natural part of food digestion.
+In some cases, the medication itself may cause gas, therefore seek medical attention if the cause of ongoing gas is not clear.

 Some high gas producers are:

 Some low gas producers are: